blshao84/puluo_sports/puluo_api_design/README.md

 ### Overview
 This section describes how Puluo API works in general and practices we use among all APIs.
 ##### Authentication
-We use token based authorization for all APIs.
-Each request must be associated with a valid (not expired) token, and the server is always able to match a token to a user in the system.
+We use session based authentication for all APIs.
+Each request must be through an authenticated, non-expired session, and the server is always able to match a session to a user in the system.
-A token can only be acquired by 'login' api.
+A session is authenticated through successful login or registration.

 ##### Caching
 ETag is not supported in this version.
 ##### Clients
 Clients **MUST** address requests using HTTPS.
 ##### cURL Examples
-cURL examples are not available in this version.
+cURL Examples are not available in this version.
 ##### Errors
 Failing responses will have an appropriate status and a JSON body containing more details about a particular error.
 See error responses for more example ids.